How to use various docker images¶

 Launch TC¶

-Thanks to docker-compose, TC—the backend as well as the relay—can be launch together in one command: docker-compose up
+Thanks to docker-compose, TC—the backend as well as the relay—can be launch together in one command: docker-compose up.

-To run it in the background, use docker-compose up -d
+To run it in the background, use docker-compose up -d.

-can be found in their documentation.
+Other advanced uses of docker-compose can be found in their documentation.

 There is a convenience Makefile that wraps around common docker-compose commands.

-For example, you can type make up
+For example, you can type make up instead of docker-compose up.